AdobeDocs/experience-manager-65.en/help/assets/metadata-schemas.md

 #### Edit the metadata component {#edit-the-metadata-component}

 To edit the properties of a metadata component on the form, click the component to edit all or a subset of the following properties in the **[!UICONTROL Settings]** tab.
+It is recommended to map only one field to a given property in the metadata schema.
+Otherwise, the latest added field mapped to the property is picked by the system.

 **Field Label**: The name of the metadata property that is displayed on the properties page for the asset.

 **Map to Property**: This property specifies the relative path to or name of the asset node where it is saved in the CRX repository.
 It starts with `./` to indicate that the path is under the asset's node.

-The following are the valid values for this property:
+The following are the examples of valid values for a property:

 * `./jcr:content/metadata/dc:title`: Stores the value at the asset's metadata node as the property `dc:title`.